MileHacker Logo

 • You can hail them on the street, find them at designated taxi stands (taksi durağı), or call them by phone.

-• Always ensure the driver uses the meter at the start of your travels.
+• Always ensure the driver uses the meter at the start of your journey.
 If a driver refuses or attempts to negotiate a fixed price for a brief ride, find another taxi.
 This custom limits overcharging.

 Recommended Ride-Sharing Apps and Services